andikasagala/Softwares/README.md

 Hello, i am Andika Sagala.

-This repo is index for Offensive and Defensive Computer Security.
+This repo is index for Computer Software.

 Lists:
 - Seyfert Calculation